solarwinds/ansible-swisnap/README.md

 swisnap_custom_v2_task_path: ""
 swisnap_custom_plugin_configs_path: ""
 ```
 Paths to directories with custom task and plugin configuration files.
 It allows users to configure additional plugins.
-It should be path to directory in format ``/path/to/directory/``
+It should be path to directory e.g. ``/path/to/directory``

 ```yaml
 swisnap_win_installer_download_path: ""